 Android pixels= ( DP * DPI)/160

-The idea behind using multiple screens is to create an application that can work properly and be visually compatible on any generalized screen configurations in both Android and iOS.
-Hope the above article will serve as a good guide for complete information on dimensions and resolutions so that you can successfully customize the look of your application on different screen configurations and deliver an optimized experience to the users.
+The idea behind using multiple screens is to create an application that can work properly and be visually compatible with any generalized screen configurations in both Android and iOS.
+I hope the above article will serve as a good guide for complete information on dimensions and resolutions so that you can successfully customize the look of your application on different screen configurations and deliver an optimized experience to the users.